AI & ML

 StackBest forStrengthTrade-off

-Anthropic tool use + MCP ecosystemSafety-sensitive, policy-heavy toolsStrong instruction-following; clear tool contractsYou still own the controller and long-horizon state
+Anthropic tool use + MCP ecosystemPolicy-heavy and safety-sensitive actionsClear tool contracts; strong instruction adherenceYou still build the controller and long-horizon state

-DIY (Temporal + services + LLM)High-reliability, regulated workflowsFull control: idempotency, audit trails, SLAsHigher build cost; requires strong platform engineering
+DIY (Temporal + services + LLM)High-reliability and regulated workflowsFull control: audit trails, idempotency, clear SLAsHighest build/ops investment; needs strong platform ownership

-Table 2: A decision checklist for shipping an agent safely (use as an internal launch gate)
+Table 2: A launch gate checklist for shipping an agent with bounded risk

 Launch gateTargetHow to measureOwner

-Tool permissioningLeast privilege + scoped tokensCredential inventory; token TTL ≤ 1 hourSecurity + Platform
+Tool permissioningLeast privilege and scoped tokensCredential inventory; short token lifetimeSecurity + Platform

 {